Last Updated on 06/04/2022

 10 Best Nuts for Hiking

 All nuts have their own unique qualities and contain varying levels of nutrients, vitamins, and health benefits.
-This list is made up of what many might consider the 10 best nuts for hiking as well as some of the tastiest.
+This list is made up of what many might consider the ten best nuts for hiking, as well as some of the tastiest.
 The measurements below are representative of 100 grams of edible nut and do not include any shells or casing.

 Macadamia Nuts